Webster's Unabridged Dictionary - Letter H - Page 40

 Holometer (n.)
 An instrument for making of angular measurements.

 Holophanerous (a.)
+(Zool.)
 Same as Holometabolic.

 Holophotal (a.)
+(Opt.)
 Causing no loss of light; -- applied to reflectors which throw back the rays of light without perceptible loss.

 Holophote (n.)
 A lamp with lenses or reflectors to collect the rays of light and throw them in a given direction; -- used in lighthouses.